ikshit1/async-await-callback-functions/README.md

  ## But if a function returns a promise, JS won't make any transformation

 ## Await
- ### Waits for a promise, waits until it gets settled.
+ ### Waits for a promise until it gets settled.
 It doesn't matter if it is resolved or reject